chapel-lang/chapel/doc/rst/usingchapel/launcher.rst

    I/O.

-Executing a Chapel program using the verbose (``-v``) flag will typically print out the command(s) used to launch the program.
+Executing a Chapel program using the verbose (``-v``) flag will typically print out the command(s) used to launch the program, along with any environment variables the launcher set on its behalf.

 Executing using the help (``-h``/``--help``) flag will typically print out any launcher-specific options in addition to the normal help message for